federicotomadin/CommonQuestionInterview/README.md

-# Interview Questions and Answers
+# Interview Questions and Answers E&Y (Ernest & Young)

 ## What do you know about EY?
 - EY employs 17,000 professionals.